Hiking in the Rain - Pros, Cons, and Dangers

 Increased slipperiness is another danger you have to deal with when hiking in the rain.
 A slip might be embarrassing; it can also cause a serious injury such as a broken bone, a concussion or sprained ankle.
-Know ahead of time which places are appropriate for hiking in the rain and which places aren’t.
+Know ahead of time which places are appropriate for backpacking in the rain and which places aren’t.
 If you’re hiking alone, try to stay vigilant and focused, use common sense, and make your best not to slip and fall.
 Trekking poles make walking easier, facilitate river stream crossing, and will help you keep your balance on tricky sections and slippery surfaces.
 Always be extra careful around wet wood because an unfortunate accident can leave you badly injured.
 The same is valid when walking close to a canyon rim or fording streams and rivers.
 Safety should be your top priority.
 Hence study your crossing point carefully and keep in mind that one wrong step can have serious consequences.

 Hiking in the rain is some of the best hiking there is, however, you need to be properly equipped and have the right mindset in order to make the most of your walk in the rain.
-Take a backpack with rain cover, good shoes with traction, some extra layers of clothing, wool socks, and a pair of trekking poles.
+Take a backpack with rain cover, good shoes with traction, waterproof outerwear and some extra layers of clothing, wool socks, and a pair of trekking poles.

 Check the weather forecast several times while planning your trip, especially if you are going to walk up a mountain.
 If caught in a thunderstorm, seek for shelter and follow the basic rules to avoid being struck by lightning.
 Try to stay warm and as dry as possible and make your best to avoid hypothermia, slips, and falls.